haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/debug-theme.md

 <h2 id="debug-theme-intro">What's in this topic</h2>

-When you create a Magento theme, you might need to create override files for default {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} and {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} view files.
+When you create a Magento theme, you might need to create override files for default {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} and {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} view files.
 To do so, you must determine which template, layout, and style files Magento uses.
 This topic describes how to do this.

 ## Locate templates {#debug-theme-templ}